AiminLi-Hi/AiminLi-Hi.github.io/_pages/about.md

 I received my Bachelor's degree in the Department of Electronic Engineering, Harbin Institute of Technology (Shenzhen) in 2020.
 I was also a visiting student at [University of California (Riverside)](https://www.ucr.edu) in USA in 2017.

 <p style="background-color: yellow; color: red; font-style: italic; font-weight: bold;">
-Currently, I am actively persuing a post-doctoral position.
+Currently, I am actively exploring job opportunities and post-doctoral positions.
 </p>